XFG16/YouTubeDiscordPresence/README.md

   <img width="100%" height="5" src="https://github.com/XFG16/YouTubeDiscordPresence/blob/YouTubeDiscordPresenceWin/Screenshots/ytdpScreenshot1.png?raw=true">
 </p>

+# Installation (no need to download additional libraries)
+ - The **MSI installer** is located under `Host/YTDPwin/YTDPsetup/Release`
+    - It's gonna say Windows **blocked an unknown app** because the publisher is unknown.
+Sorry, I'm broke and can't afford a digital certificate, at least for now.
+Just click more info and run anyway.
+    - If you run this through VirusTotal, there are gonna be several **false positives**.
+Sorry, but my word is the only thing I can really offer here.
+    - Otherwise, you can just **build** the whole thing yourself with **Visual Studio 2022**.
+Just open the `YTDPwin.sln` file under `Host/YTDPwin`, link the libraries and `main.cpp`, and you should be set.
+ - After loading the extension in, you might need to **change the Chrome Extension ID** in ```main.json``` on different computers (located in the ```YouTubeDiscordPresence``` folder in ```Program Files``` if you installed it with the default path) until the extension somehow gets **uploaded to the Chrome Web Store**.

 # YouTubeDiscordPresence for Windows (x64)
 ## General Notes
  - This is an extension used to create a **detailed rich presence** for YouTube videos and livestreams on Discord.